maxfierke/resumis/README.md

   $ rake db:create db:migrate
   ```

-* Run the app in WEBrick
+* Run the app using [foreman](https://github.com/ddollar/foreman)

   ```
-  $ bundle exec sidekiq &
-  $ rails s
+  $ foreman start
   ```

-* Go to [lvh.me](http://lvm.me) and setup your first tenant (you!).
+* Go to [lvh.me](http://lvm.me) (or whatever locally-resolving domain you're using) and setup your first tenant (you!).
 Note that lvh.me (or another locally resolving domain with wildcard subdomains) is necessary on development in multi-tenancy mode.

 #### Configuration